ministryofjustice/data-platform-products/data-products/_docs/data-dictionary.md

 # The data dictionary

 The `02-data-dictionary.yml` file should contain a detailed specification of the structure of the data in YAML format.
+Like most schemas, we require that you supply

+- table names, column names and column types (for tabular data);
+- or domains, classes and attributes (for domain modelled data)

-Like most schemas, we require that you supply table names, column names and column types, along with other metadata. **Unlike** some other schemas, we also ask that you **describe** the tables and columns so that users understand what they are.
+**Unlike** some other schemas, we also ask that you **describe** the components of the data so that users understand what they are.

 ## Top-level attributes